Tamils: Pre-historic period (before 4th century BCE)

 Archaeological evidence suggests the region was first inhabited by hominids over 400 millennia ago.
 Artifacts recovered in Adichanallur by the Archaeological Survey of India (ASI) indicate megalithic urn burials, dating from back to 1500 BCE. which are also described in early Tamil literature.
-Excavations at Keezhadi have revealed a large urban settlement, with the earliest artefact dated to 580 BCE, during the time of urbanization in the Indo-Gangetic plain.
-Epigraphical inscriptions found at Adichanallur and potsherds uncovered from Keezhadi use Tamil Brahmi, a rudimentary script dated to 6th century BCE.
+Excavations at Keezhadi have revealed a large urban settlement, with the earliest artifact dated to 580 BCE, during the time of urbanization in the Indo-Gangetic plain.
+Epigraphical inscriptions found at Adichanallur and potsherds uncovered from Keezhadi use Tamil Brahmi, a rudimentary script dated to the 6th century BCE.